 In this article, I’m going to give you a glimpse of five companies that excel at using a knowledge management system.

 No list of companies that use the knowledge management system would be complete without at least a cursory consideration of Ford.
 The global automaker has been a long time practitioner of knowledge management best practices.
 This coupled with many other factors has allowed it to cheat death on numerous occasions and remain a profitable enterprise.

 Ford particularly applied knowledge management principles to product development processes.
-Early in the history of the Internet, Ford used a web-based knowledge management enabler to maintain quality standards across its product line.
+Early in the history of the Internet, Ford used a web-based knowledge base software to maintain quality standards across its product line.
 This early adoption allowed Ford to raise its initial quality by 18% and reduce its warranty cost by $1 billion.

 The auto major is great at knowledge management because the company has been doing it for a long time and has gathered enough experience to refine its approach to knowledge management meaningfully.

 GE is another major player that has successfully implemented knowledge management practices.
 We live in an age that’s oversaturated with data.
 Sharing and managing this data is crucial to ensure that business processes are streamlined.
 GE has managed to sidestep this problem through its Corporate Executive Council, which is one of the good examples of knowledge management.
 The council represents a compendium of management that meets for two days to share information and experience.
 This allows knowledge to be shared at the broadest levels of the company, allowing management to get a grip on the business' successes and failures as a whole.

 Amazon has been excelling at knowledge management since it took a plunge into e-commerce in the late 90s.
 The company applies many-core knowledge management and user experience principles in catering to the needs of its employees.